Last updated: May 15, 2020

 OMC Guidance on Midwives and COVID-19

-A new guide from the Royal College of Midwives in the UK on Coronavirus (COVID-19) Infection in Pregnancy
+A guide from the Royal College of Midwives in the UK on Coronavirus (COVID-19) Infection in Pregnancy

 AWHONN Position on Doulas